shamilnabiyev/solara-chatbot/README.md

 ## Environment variables

-Create `.env` file and add the env variables to it:
+Create a `.env` file and add the environment variables:

 ```ini
 # PostgreSQL